 Our digital file “cabinet” no longer just holds documents.
-It now includes extremely valuable visual content, design files, marketing and Human Resources materials, and intellectual property.
+It now includes precious visual content, design files, marketing, and Human Resources materials, and intellectual property.
 Clearly, properly managing your digital assets and the systems they live within is vital to the success of your organization.

 BENEFITS OF UNDERSTANDABLE FOLDER STRUCTURES

 There are three core benefits to implementing a cohesive, understandable, future-focused folder structure to organize your digital assets: